 Today, in this moment when motherhood was harder than it had to be, He met me in my state of need, and showed me (again) that His way is far easier.
 On all of us.

-Part two coming next week… When I learned how to extinguish my kids (and some of my own) bad behavior.
+Part two on this topic - Extinguishing my kids (and some of my own) bad behavior.